November 9, 2021

 VPN routers help to protect each and every device they’re connected to.
 So, you won’t have to worry as long as you’re connected via WiFi.
 (This also includes devices that aren’t normally supported by a VPN.)

 Many newer router models are customizable, ensuring that you’ll be able to install VPN software in the first place.
 However, VPN-enabled models tend to be more expensive than the norm and will take some technical knowledge to set up.

 It will vary depending on the VPN service and the router model selected, but here’s a list based on NordVPN’s current compatibility.

 Any of the options above are sure to suit your gift needs, although they can get expensive quickly.

-We also have a step-by-step guide for setting up a VPN router which can be found here.
+We also have a step-by-step guide for setting up a VPN router that takes you through the process.
 It’s worth remembering that you’ll need a powerful router to connect a VPN to every device in the network.
 Otherwise, there may be some slowdown in your internet speed.